Nathan1258/Nathan1258/README.md

 ## Hello, I'm Nathan 👋

-### I'm 21 years old and currently studying Computer Science in Nottingham.
+### I'm 21 years old and currently work at ETAS (Bosch) as a Software Engineer.
 I describe myself as a passionate developer who loves working within teams, creating projects and contributing to open source code.
 I love to work on personal and commerical projects to improve on my overall knowledge and developing skills.

 - 📚 I like to learn new things and be apart of multiple projects
 - 🥅 Goals: Contribute more to Open Source projects and learn C++